 I love purchasing things online.
-In fact, I prefer to purchase online whenever possible.
+In fact, I prefer to purchase online whenever possible (whether that’s Amazon, REI, or REI Outlet).
 But purchasing online from most retailers means a major hassle if something is wrong with your order and you need to take it back.

 With REI, even if you purchase the gear online, you can take it back to their store for a return, much easier if you live within driving distance of one of their more than 150 stores in 36 states across the country.

 That also means that if you see something cool on the REI website that you are considering, you can head into one of their shops and actually see the gear in the flesh.

 None of these things are possible if you are shopping at an online-only retailer.